Tarczyn: History

-Tarczyn’s history reaches back to the 13th century, when a local trading–post and market was established close to the banks of a small river, known today as Tarczynka, thereby deriving its name from this river.
-Early documented references to the locality include: “Tarczin” (1284), Tarczyno (1303), Tarczyn (1353,1580), Tharczino (1355, 1241), Tarcynum (1634).
+Tarczyn was founded as a market settlement in the 13th century.
+It was located at the intersection of the north-south Zakroczym-Warsaw-Radom and east-west Lublin-Łowicz-Poznań trade routes.
+It was established close to the banks of a small river, known today as Tarczynka, thereby deriving its name from this river.
+Early documented references to the locality include: “Tarczin” (1284), Tarczyno (1303), Tarczyn (1353, 1580), Tharczino (1355, 1241), Tarcynum (1634).
 Tarczyn was first mentioned in 1259.
-In 1353 the Mazovian Duke Casimir I gave the locality its Magdeburgian Town Charter and financed the founding of Gothic St. Nicolas’s church.
+In 1353 the Mazovian Duke Casimir I gave the locality its Magdeburg town charter and financed the founding of Gothic St. Nicolas’s church.

 Tarczyn was administratively located in the Masovian Voivodeship in the Greater Poland Province until the Third Partition of Poland in 1795, when it was annexed by Prussia.
 In 1807 it was regained by Poles and included within the short-lived Polish Duchy of Warsaw, and after its dissolution, in 1815, it passed to newly formed Congress Poland within the Russian Partition of Poland.
 It was deprived of its town rights by the Tsarist administration following the unsuccessful Polish January Uprising of 1863–1864.
 Poland eventually regained independence after World War I in 1918, and Tarczyn was restored to Poland.

 During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was invaded and then occupied by Germany until 1945.
 Many Poles joined the underground resistance movement.
 Notable local resistance members included the pre-war school principal Julian Stępkowski, who organized secret Polish schooling during the occupation, priest Czesław Oszkiel, who issued birth certificates with changed names to people in need, Mieczysław Kaczyński, who distributed underground Polish press, and apothecary Ewa Jeżewska, who fed hungry people, treated wounded Polish soldiers and insurgents, and hid them from the Germans.
 Stępkowski, Oszkiel and Kaczyński were captured and murdered by the Germans in 1943–1944.
 In 1945 the German occupation ended and the town was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
 Ewa Jeżewska, who survived the war, was harassed by the communists and deprived of her pharmacy.